 How to Can Sweet Potatoes

-Process quarts for 1 hour and 30 minutes at 10 pounds pressure in a pressure canner.
+- Process quarts for 1 hour and 30 minutes or pints for 1 hour 5 minutes, at 10 pounds pressure in a pressure canner.